wikimedia/ToolforgeBundle/README.md

       <a href="{{ path('login') }}">{{ msg('login') }}</a>
     {% endif %}

-The i18n parts of this are explained below.
+The internationalization parts of this are explained below.
-The OAuth-specific parts is the `logged_in_user`, which is a bungle-provided global Twig variable that gives you access to the currently logged-in user.
+The OAuth-specific part is the `logged_in_user()`, which is a bungle-provided Twig function that gives you access to the currently logged-in user.

 ### Internationalization (Intuition and jQuery.i18n)